organization-supply/organization.supply/hugo/content/pricing.md

 type: page
 ---

-To be determined once we are runnign in beta.
+To be determined once we are running in beta.
 Sign up for updates below!

 <div class="call">
   <div class="call-box-top">